 The main question the author brings up over and over again is could someone have stepped in and stopped the chain of events that lead to Dahmer torturing and killing several people just after high school?

 We’ll never know.
 But it is interesting to at least bring awareness that children and teens who are acting out may be struggling with something much darker deep beneath the surface.
 In today’s society of constant school shootings this is something that we should definitely be aware of but no one seems to have figured out a solution yet.

-This is all very tragic but we’re here to talk about this particular book.
+This is all very tragic but we’re here to talk about the book My Friend Dahmer.
 I appreciate that the author went back and did the research to fill in some gaps in the story, his memory of a high school acquaintance is hardly a peer reviewed reference case, but what is this book?

 I think more that anything this book probably started as a coping mechanism for Backderf.
 He likely feels guilt over seeing some red flags in Dahmer and not stepping in to stop anything.
 I can totally understand that.
 And telling the story and deflecting blame probably helped.
 But turning around to sell the book and make a profit and calling it a cult classic kind of deflates that for me.

 Believe me, I know what it’s like to have a twisted obsession with the macabre.
 I read the true crime books, listen to the podcasts, even got a whole degree in it!
 But to put out a story about a teenager who dissolves animals in acid and then murders a jogger while you happened to know him seems unnecessary at best.

 Dahmer is one of the most well known serial killers in history.
 Everything he did is well known because he was caught with a basement full of disgusting evidence and then readily participated in many lengthy interviews in which he discussed all of it openly.
 Saying he was also a “spaz” in high school is a drop in the bucket.